section-engineering-education/engineering-education/articles/css-flexbox-vs-css-grid/index.md

 ![](/engineering-education/css-flexbox-vs-css-grid/column-gap-row-gap.png)

-Note that when using the gap property, you can mix values in pixel and percentages.
+Note that when using the gap property, you can mix values in pixels and percentages.
 You do not have to stick to a single unit.
 For example, `6px 6%`, `6px 6rem` or `6% 6rem`.

-When using the Grid, you would use `grid-gap`. `grid-gap` is deprecated, and we have `gap` property that works on both layouts.
+When using the Grid, you would use `grid-gap`. `grid-gap` is deprecated, and we have a `gap` property that works on both layouts.

 >This is not a difference between the two.
 It used to when only Grid supported gaps.
 Since it is a [latest update](https://developer.mozilla.org/en-US/docs/Web/CSS/gap), you may find a tutorial stating gaps as a property difference.
 I highlighted that to keep you up to date.